terascope/teraslice/docs/packages/data-mate/data-frame.md

     ): DataFrame;

     /**
-     * The name of the DataFrame
+     * The name of the Frame
     */
     name?: string;